Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 In 2007, the once-grim housing was modernized into a cultural center, showcasing artworks and creative thinking projects.
 Other rooms including the padded cells strewn with graffiti and convict bathing and toilet facilities offer an insight into what prisoners of a different time were subject to.

-Hiring this venue is also available, offering one of a kind experiences for functions.
+Reserving this venue is also available, offering one-of-a-kind experiences for functions.